-- 2. Click Advanced tab to check the storage mode of the HDD.
-(Menu>HDD>Advanced) - If the HDD mode is Quota, please set the maximum record capacity.
-For detailed information, see Chapter 13.4 Configuring Quota Mode. - 2) If the HDD mode is Group, you should set the HDD group.
-For detailed information, see Chapter 5.10 Configuring HDD.
+- 2. Click Advanced to check the storage mode of the HDD. - 1) Whether the HDD mode is Quota, please set the maximum record capacity.
+For detailed information, see Chapter 12.4 Configuring Quota Mode. - If the HDD mode is Group, you should set the HDD group.
+For detailed information, see Chapter 5.9 Configuring HDD Group for Recording.